MuffnDev/gsheet-tools/README.md

 ## Main features

+- Random number generation and seeding
+- Ranges and arrays operations
 - Text manipulation and formatting
-- Random number generation and seeding

 ## Documentation

 - [**Arrays**](./conversion.md): Functions for working with ranges and JavaScript arrays
 - [**Conversion**](./conversion.md): Functions for converting values
 - [**Dummy**](./dummy.md): Few functions just meant to test if things work
+- [**Miscellaneous**](./miscellaneous.md): Useful functions that doesn't fit well in a category...
 - [**Random**](./random.md): Functions for working with randomization, also allow you to use seeds
 - [**Validation**](./validation.md): Functions for validating data